-In a single-layer insulation solution, the thick PAROC Cortex One/WAS 35 wind-protection insulation layer, which acts as both thermal insulation and wind protection, is installed directly on the outer surface of the CLT element.
-PAROC Cortex One/WAS 35 insulation is attached to the CLT with PAROC XFM 004 screws with washers before installing the nailing batten.
+In a single-layer insulation solution, the thick PAROC Cortex One / PAROC Tento (t,tb) wind-protection insulation layer, which acts as both thermal insulation and wind protection, is installed directly on the outer surface of the CLT element.
+PAROC Cortex One / PAROC Tento (t,tb insulation is attached to the CLT with Insulation dowel SFS RP45x120/ BS-4,8 wood (XFM 004) with washers before installing the nailing batten.
 Thanks to the product's excellent airtightness and insulation capacity, the required energy efficiency can be achieved with a single thick layer of insulation.
 This speeds up installation work and reduces the number of products used on site.

-If using a two-layer insulation solution, a soft PAROC eXtra insulation is first attached to the CLT element, on top of which a separate PAROC Cortex/WAS 25 wind-protection insulation layer is installed.
+If using a two-layer insulation solution, a soft PAROC eXtra insulation is first attached to the CLT element, on top of which a separate PAROC Cortex / PAROC Tento (t,tb) wind-protection insulation layer is installed.
 The seams in different insulation layers shall be overlapping.
 With soft insulation it is recommended to use distancer under nailing batten.

 Thermal insulation slabs must always be installed tightly against each other and against the load-bearing inner structure.
-When using Cortex-products the joints between the wind protection insulation boards, as well as the structural joints, are taped to ensure the complete wind tightness of the structure as soon as possible after the installation with Cortex tape (PAROC XST 022 and PAROC XST 021).
+When using Cortex-products the joints between the wind protection insulation boards, as well as the structural joints, are taped to ensure the complete wind tightness of the structure as soon as possible after the installation with PAROC Cortex tape (XST 022 and XST 021).